dpygman/dpygman.github.io/_posts/2020-03-17-concatenate.md

 The output "I love Python!" now contains spaces between the text.

 #### Conclusion
 Concatenating utilizes the plus sign between strings to create a single, long run-on string.
-If the intent is to create something like a sentence utilizing different strings, then commas are the best way to go.
+If the intent is to create something like a sentence utilizing different strings, then commas are the way to go.